josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </CalloutPlusQuote>

-Similarly, when things move, _how_ they move is key in understanding the movement.
+Similarly, when things move, _how_ they move is key in understanding the movement, like I mentioned about in the intro.
 Think of a simple motion, like waving your hand.
 Vary the speed of the wave, and notice how the "feel" and perceived meaning of the gesture varies.
 A slow wave seems hesitant; a fast wave seems enthusiastic.
 One that starts fast then slows down (or vice versa) seems to indicate your feelings might be changing in real time. "_Oh, hey!
 I know you! …Oh wait…no I don't_."
 (Not that I've ever done anything like that.)

 Again: movement tells a story.
 The transition itself is the verb; the easing curve is the adverb.

-## Tips for great animations
+## 8 tips for great web animations

+Now that we've pretty thoroughly covered what cubic bézier curves are, and how to use them in CSS, let's transition into the second half of this article.
+(Should this have been two separate posts?
+Probably.)

-Let's wrap up this post by covering a few ways to improve your CSS transitions and animations on the web, and take them to the next level.
+From here on out, we'll be covering a few ways to improve your CSS transitions and animations on the web, and take them to the next level.

 ### Pick the right curve